Ayubmo-2/TCSS460-FRONTEND/README.md

 ### Bernanrd
 – Was assigned password reset UI but did not complete the implementation.
 The feature was later implemented by the lead developer.

- Was assigned password reset UI but did not complete the implementation.
-The feature was later implemented by the lead developer.

 ## Development Process
 The project followed an iterative development process with regular team meetings and code reviews.
 Key milestones included: